-(2) Setting of measuring points

-- (a) The measurement during works under high dust concentration should be conducted in principle by the relative concentration indication method using a digital dust meter in the vicinity of workers engaged in dust generating work.
-The measuring positions should be the spots where the dust concentration is assumed to be the highest, in the downwind of dust generating source, and where the exhaust gas from heavy machines, etc. is less likely to affect the measurement.
-The concentration should be measured for all works during which dust is expected to be generated. - (b) When several workers are engaged in the same task, the measurement should be performed for a representative worker of the group. - (c) The measurement should be conducted as closely as possible to workers to an extent that it does not disturb the works and the safety of a measurer be ensured.
-If possible, it is desirable that the measurer take a digital dust meter with him and conduct the measurement as closest position as possible to the workers.
+- (2) Setting of measuring points - (a) The measurement during work under high dust concentration should be conducted in principle by the relative concentration indication method using a digital dust meter in the vicinity of workers engaged in dust-generating work.
+The measuring positions should be spots where the dust concentration is assumed to be the highest, downwind of the dust-generating source, and where the exhaust gas from heavy machines, etc. is less likely to affect the measurement.
+The concentration should be measured for all work during which dust is expected to be generated. - (b) When several workers are engaged in the same task, the measurement should be performed for a representative worker of the group. - (c) The measurement should be conducted as closely as possible to workers to the extent that it does not disturb the work and the safety of a measurer be ensured.
+If possible, it is desirable that the measurer take a digital dust meter with him and conduct the measurement as close as possible to the workers.
 If there should be no safety problems concerning the work, it is also possible that the workers themselves conduct measurement carrying the LD-6N on them.